-The UM/JMH Transplant Fellowship Program provides a vast opportunity to nephrology transplant fellows due to the number of transplants done per year: approximately 500 kidney transplants this past year and around 30 simultaneous pancreas- kidney transplants.
+The UM/JMH Transplant Fellowship Program provides a vast opportunity to nephrology transplant fellows due to the number of transplants done per year: Approximately 400 kidney transplants this past year and around 13 simultaneous pancreas- kidney transplants.
 We also provide numerous procedure opportunities in particular kidney transplant biopsies.
 In regards to clinical experience in the outpatient setting, we have ongoing follow-up of 1,000 future transplant recipients on the waiting list as well as transplanted patients that are followed by a multidisciplinary team including our transplant nephrology fellow.
 Consequently there is a vast array of clinical and research opportunity for any nephrology transplant fellow especially as our LRD (living donor) program grows and more highly sensitized patients are being considered for transplantation at our center.
-Number of renal transplant fellows accepted annually: 2 Number of kidney transplants performed annually: 500

 University of Florida

 The division offers a 12-month fellowship training program in transplant nephrology accredited by the American Society of Transplantation (AST) Transplant Nephrology Fellowship Training Accreditation Program.
 In order to participate in the program, individuals must have completed a nephrology fellowship program and be board-eligible or board-certified in nephrology.

 The educational program consists of six months on the inpatient kidney and pancreas transplant service, with the remaining months for more intensive outpatient clinical work, training in transplant pathology and immunogenetics, as well as dedicated research time.
 The fellow is expected to participate in one or more scholarly research projects and will also participate in teaching residents and general nephrology fellows.
 We encourage attendance and presentation of research at national transplant meetings, including the American